-Building infrastructure improvement works will be taking place beginning 10th June 2019 at Mile End Library.
+Building infrastructure improvement works will be taking place beginning 1st July and ongoing into the Autumn at Mile End Library.
 The works will include electrical re-wiring in some parts of the building, as well as improvements to heating and cooling systems, and water supplies.

 Our aim is to make sure we address your concerns about the building and its environment.
 For example, fixing electrical sockets and improving the heating in the Mile End Library were highlighted at Staff Student Liaison Committees and in many of your responses to the Library’s ‘QMUL Libraries of Tomorrow’ engagement initiative in early 2019.